AC Stark Shifts of Dark Resonances Probed with Ramsey Spectroscopy: Experiments

-To measure the off-resonant light shifts we used the cold-atom CPT clock decribed previously \cite{Liu_PRApplied_2017}.
-We describe the relevant aspects of the experiment here.
+To measure the off-resonant light shifts we used the cold-atom CPT clock described previously \cite{Liu_PRApplied_2017}.
+In this apparatus, a frequency synthesizer is used to modulate the interrogation light at the hyperfine ground-state splitting, and quantum interference within the atoms causes them to stop absorbing light.
+The hyperfine CPT resonance of the atoms is probed by detecting the transmission of the laser pulse and is used to steer the frequency of the synthesizer, regulating it to the atomic resonance.
+The sequence of operation of the CPT clock is described hereafter.
 First, $^{87}$Rb atoms are cooled and trapped in a magneto-optical trap with a typical cooling period of $20$ ms followed by a $3$ ms molasses period.
-The atoms are then released and interrogated using a Ramsey spectroscopy sequence (see Fig.~\ref{image:Lambda-scheme}.b) while in free fall, with a small magnetic field applied to set the quantization axis to the direction of the CPT beam.
-Due to the atoms falling, the total Ramsey sequence is limited to about $20$ ms by the $3.6$ mm ($1/e^2$) diameter of the CPT beam, and the overall cycle of cooling and interrogation takes up to $45$ ms.
+The atoms are then released and interrogated using a Ramsey spectroscopy sequence (Fig.~\ref{image:Lambda-scheme}.b) while in free fall, with a small magnetic field applied to set the quantization axis to the direction of the CPT beam.
+Due to the atoms falling, the total Ramsey sequence (with duration $\tau_1 + T + \tau_2$) is limited to about $20$ ms by the $3.6$ mm ($1/e^2$) diameter of the CPT beam.
+The overall cycle of cooling and interrogation takes up to $45$ ms.

-The atoms were interrogated with CPT light resonant with the D1 transition at $795$ nm.
-The two CPT light-fields were generated by driving a fiber-coupled electro-optic phase modulator (EOM) at the hyperfine-splitting frequency ($\approx6.835$ GHz).
+The atoms are interrogated with CPT light resonant with the D1 transition at $795$ nm.
+The two CPT light-fields are generated by driving a fiber-coupled electro-optic phase modulator (EOM) at the $^{87}$Rb hyperfine-splitting frequency ($\approx6.835$ GHz).
 The off-resonant light shift depends strongly on the intensity ratio.
-Therefore, the light exiting the EOM was sampled with a Fabry-Perot cavity (FP), and the ratio was measured by curve-fitting the peaks in the FP transmission curve.
+Therefore, the light exiting the EOM is sampled with a Fabry-Perot cavity (FP), and the ratio is measured by curve-fitting the peaks in the FP transmission curve.

-To obtain high CPT contrast, we used either the lin$||$lin \cite{Taichenachev_JETP_2005} or $\sigma_+ - \sigma_-$ interrogation scheme \cite{Kargapoltsev_LPL_2004}, both of which probe double-$\Lambda$ systems that prevent the atoms from being trapped in the end magnetic sublevels.
-The two necessary counter-propagating CPT beams were realized by retro-reflecting the CPT beam and measuring the transmitted power after the second pass through the atoms (Fig. \ref{image:Experiment}).
-For all measurements shown here, the ground state relaxation was limited by the vacuum lifetime and had negligible contribution to the line-width.
+To obtain high CPT contrast, we use either the lin$||$lin \cite{Taichenachev_JETP_2005,Zibrov_2010} or $\sigma_+ - \sigma_-$ \cite{Taichenachev_2004,Kargapoltsev_LPL_2004} interrogation scheme, both of which probe double-$\Lambda$ systems that prevent the atoms from being trapped in the end magnetic sublevels.
+The two counter-propagating CPT beams are realized by retro-reflecting the CPT beam and measuring the transmitted power after the second pass through the atoms (Fig. \ref{image:Experiment}).
+For all measurements shown here, the ground-state relaxation was limited by background collisions and had negligible contribution to the linewidth.